Bane-NOR/platform-docs/docs/integration/Event-Issuer/User-Guides/Subscriptions/index.md

 Ce-Source: /mycontext
 Ce-Id: A234-1234-1234
 Ce-Time: 2025-06-12T12:00:00Z
-// Payload will be dependant on cotents of the original message.
+// Payload will be dependant on contents of the original message.
 {
   "objectId": "abc-123",
   "status": "created"